TelemetryDeck/docs/docs/articles/documentation.md

 such as **bold text**, _italic text_, `inline code`, and [links](https://www.markdownguide.org/basic-syntax/#link).

-- Unordered lists
+Unordered lists

-- are just dashes
+* are just
+* asteriks or dashes

-1. And ordered
+and ordered lists

-1. lists
+1.  are
-1. are just numbers
+1.  just
+3.  numbers
 ```

 ## Images